soft-skills-engineering/website/_posts/2017-05-31-episode-62-many-meetings-and-surviving-acquisition.md

 Jamison and Dave answer these two questions:

 1. I'm in too many meetings.
 How do I guard my own productivity?
-2. How do I make sure I'm not sideline when my company acquires another company?
+2. How do I make sure I'm not sidelined when my company acquires another company?